Sequential-circuits/torchandtorchvisionforjetsonxaviernxonpython3.10/README.md

 Also, the compiled versions have to work with one another and torch has to be compiled with CUDA (otherwise you could just do a pip install torch)

-So, after 2 weeks of painful testing I believe I got them right and I am giving them here, hope it suits your purpose!
+So, after 2 weeks of painful testing I believe I got them right and I am giving them here.
+Note that torchvision throws an error "UserWarning: Failed to load image Python extension: '/usr/local/lib/python3.10/dist-packages/torchvision/image.so: undefined symbol: _ZNK3c1017SymbolicShapeMeta18init_is_contiguousEv'If you don't plan on using image functionality from `torchvision.io`, you can ignore this warning", but still seems to work ok.
+At one point I will try to recompile it better and update it here

+hope it suits your purpose!

 As the files are big and github has a limit of 25 Mb for files, I put them here: